 The most common data collection methods for quantitative data are surveys and questionnaires, observations, structured interviews, experiments, etc.

-A yet another approach is the mixed-method approach that uses a combination of quantitative and qualitative data.
+Yet another approach is the mixed-method approach which uses a combination of quantitative and qualitative data.

 Based on Collection Process

 Based on the collection process, data can be divided into primary and secondary.